streptomyces/advancedR/README.md

 seq(1,10);
 ~~~

-Then you will have an object you can use in the
+- Then you will have a named you can use in the
   following steps of the task.

-## Intermediate variables names are also free!
+- Use as many intermediate objects as you need to complete the
+  task.

-Generate 20 normally distributed numbers, take their log2
+- For example, if asked to generate 20 normally distributed
-and, find the median.
+  numbers, take their log2 and, find the median.

-In one step, no variables used.

-    median(log2(rnorm(20, mean = 30, sd = 1.2)))

-In two steps using one variable.

     x <- rnorm(20, mean = 30, sd = 1.2)
-    median(log2(x))

-In three steps using two variables.

-    x <- rnorm(20, mean = 30, sd = 1.2)
     xl2 <- log2(x);
     median(xl2);

+The same in one step.

+    median(log2(rnorm(20, mean = 30, sd = 1.2)))

 *Work at a level of complexity that you are comfortable
 with.*